iotexproject/iotex-docs/docs/developer/hardware/pebble-flash.md

 ## Prerequisites

-We assume you already cloned the Pebble Tracker Firmware repository, and installed the Nordic nRF Connect tool for your system.
+We assume you already cloned the Pebble Firmware repository, and installed the Nordic nRF Connect tool for your system.
 If you have not done so yet, follow the instructions for your system below:

 ### Install nRF Connect & Programmer